josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 ([@docprofsky][18]) ([email redacted]), Ryan (github: [rqu1][19],
 [@rqu45][20]), Wasabi ([email redacted]), Ayushman ([email redacted])

-wasabi: one EPROM goes to the battery controller, and it's clear that when this PIC is removed, nothing works anymore.
-That is an easy DoS vector.
+Wasabi mapped out that one EPROM goes to the battery controller, and it's clear that when this PIC is removed, nothing works anymore.
+That is an easy DoS vector as the PIC is in a socket (no desoldering required), although you would have to take off the entire back cover to access it.
+Wasabi was able to extract the `NK.bin` contents and found a LAN and dialup modem console in the firmware.

 Ayushman was exploring how careful this device is with memory care.
 There is an `.ini` file that has the passwords, users, modem